jagilber/powershellScripts/docs/manage-ado-sfmc-service-connection-with-builtin-task.md

 - Builtin task AzurePowershell:
     - provides the connection to Azure for querying managed cluster and key vault resources.
-    - downloads and executes powershell script sf-managed-ado-connection.ps1
+    - downloads and executes powershell script sf-managed-ado-connection.ps1.
 - Powershell script does the following:
-    1. connects to ADO service endpoint REST url to enumerate service fabric connection
+    1. connects to ADO service endpoint REST url to enumerate service fabric connection.
-    2. connects to Azure to query service fabric managed cluster by service connection url
+    2. connects to Azure to query service fabric managed cluster by service connection url.
-    3. compares server thumbprint from azure resource and from service connection
+    3. compares server thumbprint from azure resource and from service connection.
     4. if thumbprint is different:
         1. connects to Azure to query key vault for 'client' certificate to create base64 string for ADO connection.
         2. updates ADO service endpoint via REST with new server thumbprint.
+        3. ##vso[task.setvariable variable=ENDPOINT_AUTH_$serviceConnectionName;] is written to update connection thumbprint for subsequent tasks.

 ## Azure Service Connection